Judge Silvernail sets August date for retirement | FLORIDA TODAY | floridatoday.com

 The Innocence Project should be blogging about Preston Silvernail.
 They’re representing Gary Bennett.
 Sort of.
 They have yet to appropriately address the ex parte communications sent by Judge Moxley to Jeff Ashton.

-Moxley had served as one of Gary’s initial prosecutors, and put Preston on the stand knowing that he had been discredited one year and one month before Gary’s trial, in the upsetting of Dale Sutton’s Ohio federal conviction.
+Moxley had served as one of Gary’s initial prosecutors, and put Preston on the stand knowing that he had been discredited one year and a half before Gary’s trial, in the upsetting of Dale Sutton’s Ohio federal conviction.

 Per the of-record description of his letters, Moxley didn’t want Gary’s evidence DNA-tested, so I don’t believe it’s a coincidence that Gary’s evidence showed up at Orchid Cellmark in untestable condition, although sealed … an escalation of William Dillon’s evidence showing up at the same facility two years earlier, unsealed.